O-tero/alx-system_engineering-devops/0x02-shell_redirections/README.md

-saves current state of directory
+duplicates last line of the file iacta